 So Collins utilized the white nylon Oldham shaft couplers to permit some axial mis-alignments between drive and driven shafts.
 But at the end of the day, some radios just don’t have smooth tuning knob rotation.
 (When the tuning rotations are smooth, they are VERY smooth) But some sets bind at some or all settings.
 Time to get out the shims, files and assorted implements of destruction.
 After fine tuning the parts, most sets I have worked on can be made to tune smoothly if they didn’t initially.
 Over the operational lifetimes of these radios, some modules may have been swapped between Collins and Bendix-built radios.
 It happens.
 This probably didn’t help.
 You’ll get there.

 Some commenters advise lubricating everything in the PRC-47 as if it were an Automatic Transmission.
-DON’T DO IT!
+My advice: DON’T DO IT!
 I normally don’t lubricate anything in PRC-47’s except maybe a very thin film of silicone grease on the Oldham coupler nylon contact surfaces.
 Shouldn’t need it; lube attracts dirt and dust, gums up anti-backlash gearsets etc. and that causes problems.
-If you DO “lubricate” it, you will likely be doing that often – to clean up the unnecessary congealed sticky dirty mess.
+If you DO “lubricate” it, you will likely be doing that often – to clean up the unnecessary congealed sticky dirty mess as the more volatile components evaporate away.
 Avoid if possible – if it “needs” lubrication, something else is wrong.
 The Collins engineers knew what they were doing by leaving the gearsets “dry”.
 However, don’t forget to put some silicone grease on the panel gasket and O-Rings under the 5 machine screws that hold to the case to the back of the chassis.
 These prevent water seepage when the radio is placed on the wet ground.

 The USMC issued a modification to disable the VOX circuit in the PRC-47, making it PTT – only.
 In one Collins PRC-47 that I worked on the requisite diode and wire jumper to Pin 11 of the Audio Amplified Module, A-1 was factory installed on the late-model PC board, E-1, not as a later modification.
 The modification also requires a jumper from the A1-11 connector to the PA Module Filter box, terminal 12, this carries the PTT Ground signal to the VOX relay.
 VOX was probably handy when the operator was wearing a headset with attached microphone – frees up the hands for other work.
 Like plotting targets for incoming Naval Gunfire…..That feature would also increase the battery operating hours.
 When used with a regular H-33 handset however, the VOX operates AFTER the handset PTT switch is depressed in a stock radio.
 Kind of redundant if not confusing.
 So I disabled the VOX, per the Marine Corps mod, and now the handset PTT works normally in keying the transmitter.
 Simple, worthwhile (and authorized) modification.